Responsible Investment Policy & Procedures

 Privacy: Georgian may consider a company’s policies and practices around data privacy and ethical data use, including in connection with data containing personally identifiable information and surveillance and monitoring of users and employees.
 Key privacy topics may include: data governance practices, privacy policy implementation and privacy training for employees.

 Corporate Governance: Georgian may consider a company’s policies and practices around laws and regulations pertaining to ethical conduct and anti-corruption.
-Key corporate governance topics may include: business continuity planning, policy implementation on key issues such as codes of ethics and conduct, anti-bribery and corruption, conflict of interest, sanctions, cybersecurity and privacy, employee policy attestation and training, incident reporting and management of employee complaints.
+Key corporate governance topics may include: policy implementation on key issues such as codes of ethics and conduct, anti-bribery and corruption, cybersecurity and privacy, employee policy attestation and training, incident reporting and management of employee complaints.

 Cybersecurity: Georgian may consider a company’s policies and practices around adoption of and compliance with relevant cybersecurity standards and protocols intended to mitigate cyber-related risk.
 Key cybersecurity topics may include: board-level metrics and reporting on cyber-related risk, cybersecurity certification and controls, incident response procedures, and annual employee training on cybersecurity.